WildCodeSchool/bordeaux_0219_angular_fumainerie_app/README.md

 4 Run `ng build --prod` and commit the changes with the default value.

-5 Run `git reset --hard` before push your local master branch.
+5 Run `git reset --hard HEAD` before push your local master branch.

 6 Run `caprover deploy --default` and input your caprover password when your IDE ask it.